Customizing an Agent

 // Reuse across multiple agents with different overrides

-var agent1 = new AgentBuilder(config)
+var agent1 = await new AgentBuilder(config)

 .WithServiceProvider(services)

-var agent2 = new AgentBuilder(config)
+var agent2 = await new AgentBuilder(config)

 .WithServiceProvider(services)